praveendvd/postman_collection_url_updater/README.md

 ## Limitation

-In current version Path variables represnted by ':' eg https://localhost/v1/:PATH/2  will be converted to its actual value provided so if :PATH has value {{path}} then after parsing the url will be https://localhost/v1/{{path}}/2 instead of  https://localhost/v1/:PATH/2
+In current version Path variables represented by ':', eg https://localhost/v1/:PATH/2 ,  will be converted to its actual value provided.

+so if :PATH has value {{path}}; then after parsing, the url will be https://localhost/v1/{{path}}/2 , instead of  https://localhost/v1/:PATH/2